Triage

 <CardGroup cols={3}>

-<Card title="Classifies Questions" icon="filter">
+<Card title="Classifies Questions" icon="funnel">

 Determines whether a question needs clarification, can be answered directly,